pidikiti1149/python-prep/Python-Notebook/README.md

 # python-prep

-Repo includes all files and configs for python-prep through Jupiter Notebook
+Repo includes all files and configs for python-prep through Jupiter-Notebook